Director of Sales/Events

 - Rooftop garden offering natural earth and plant insulation

-The Inn’s centrally located Common Room provides meeting space for 10 to 15 people.
+To add to our Hocking Hills event locations at our inn is the centrally located Common Room provides meeting space for 10 to 15 people.
 It was designed to enhance freedom of expression and is comfortably equipped with rocking chairs, a wood burning stove, and wood plank floors.
 The outside porch and veranda overlook a spectacular view of the Inn’s gardens and meadows.
 Many groups also enjoy meeting outside on the patio.

-Click here for a PDF of the details of our Gathering Place packet, featuring information on lodging, dining, breaks, spa and teambuilding activities to compliment your event.
+Click here for a PDF of the details of our Gathering Place packet, featuring information on lodging, dining, breaks, spa and team building activities to compliment your event.